-Missouri is facing a State Ballot initiative to create a “right to reproductive freedom” in their constitution.
+Missouri faced a State Ballot initiative to create a “right to reproductive freedom” in their constitution.
 This supposed reproductive freedom means abortion until viability.
-If passed, this will lead to the elimination of protections for women by impeding the State’s ability to enact future safeguards and is being used to further false narratives of abortion equating to women’s equality.
+It passed, which will lead to the elimination of protections for women by impeding the State’s ability to enact future safeguards and is being used to further false narratives of abortion equating to women’s equality.
+You can read AUL’s full legal analysis on the 2024 MO Ballot Initiative.

 Missouri is a leader in the pro-life movement, and with Roe overturned, the state is now able to implement its conditional law that restricts abortion except in cases of medical emergency.
 Missouri has comprehensive informed consent and health and safety protections for mothers, prohibits discriminatory abortions, and restricts abortion at cascading gestational ages.
 There are at least 76 pregnancy resource centers throughout the state.